fun-xyz/funkit-react/README.md

 ## <a id="quickstart"></a> **Quick Start**

-FunKit needs to be configured with an API key.
-Get a key by logging to our [dashboard](https://app.fun.xyz/sign-in/request).
+The FunKit React SDK needs to be configured with an API key.
+Get an API key by signing up or logging in to the [FunKit Dashboard](https://app.fun.xyz/onboarding).

 ### 1. Import

-Import all required classes.
+Import everything we need to start using Fun wallets.

 ```js
 "use client"; // All React hooks need to be used in a client context